winitzki/scall/tutorial/programming_dhall.md

 ∀(r : Type) → (F a → r) → r
 ```

-This type is equivalent to `F a` by the Yoneda identity.
+This type is equivalent to `F a` by the covariant Yoneda identity.

 Now we look at the function type `F a → r` more closely.
 A value `x : F a` must be created as a pair of type `{ _1 : t → Bool, _2 : t → a }` with a chosen type `t`.